 It is hard to mention the names of all the local people who spared their time to meet, interact and share their views concerning the Eselenkei LSP.
 In this regard, we are would like to appreciate the people we met in various areas including Olanti Shopping Centre (especially Mr. Olenana Meekisho, Nyumba Kumi Chairman and Rita Resit), Ilorero Shopping Centre (especially Ms. Sadura Kimomo and Mr. Lekeni Lolarami), Ototoi Shopping Centre (especially Mr. Naanyu Kidiri and Mr. Joel Nkiinti), Lenkisim Shopping Centre (especially Mr. Morinke Kaiyaka, Ms. Napunya Morinke, Mr. Lulunken Babu and Mr. Kasaine Kirima).
 We are grateful to Mr. Paul Olosieku for taking us around and serving as the translator during the consultation meetings.

-Tiffany Mwake of the Habitat Planners is appreciated for field and office support
+Tiffany Mwake and Eric Mwenda of ENRM Associates (K) Ltd are appreciated for field and office support

 NON-TECHNICAL SUMMARY

 1. BACKGROUND